 A = Attitudes and beliefs

-- Belief that pain is harmful or indicates ongoing physical damage (resulting in fear of anything that leads to more pain and avoidance of activities expected to be painful).
+- Belief that pain is harmful or that it indicates ongoing physical damage.
+This may result in fear of anything that leads to more pain and avoidance of activities expected to be painful.

 - Belief that the injury must be diagnosed and treated first.

-- Belief that one is unable to function in pain and pain relief must occur before attempting to return to normal activity including work.
+- Belief that they are unable to function in pain and pain relief must occur before attempting to return to normal activity including work.

-- Expectation of increased pain with activity or work, lack of ability to predict personal capacity.
+- Expectation of increased pain with activity or work, and a lack of ability to predict personal capacity.

-- The perception of the injury as a catastrophe, thinking the worst, misinterpreting bodily symptoms, assigning all problems to the injury.
+- Perception of the injury as a catastrophe, thinking the worst, misinterpreting bodily symptoms, and assigning all problems to the injury.